 Feeling strong in your decision, you Google “homeschool curriculum” and watch as the thousands of options scroll before your eyes.
 Overwhelmed, you find some Facebook groups and start asking questions.

 This new journey you’re on feels so right, yet so new and fragile.
 You want the path laid out straight, but you’re starting to see it might be a winding road and your confidence starts to wane.
-But your love for your child propels you forward and you keep moving towards the goal line, even if fear and uncertainty is gripping your heart and hanging on for the ride.
+But your love for your child propels you forward and you keep moving towards the goal line, even if fear and uncertainty are gripping your heart and hanging on for the ride.

-Then in all your searches you come across the word—deschooling.
+Then in all your searches, you come across the word—deschooling.
 And you think,

 How can this be right?